Learning quantum phases via single-qubit disentanglement: Abstract

 \section{Abstract}

-Identifying phases of matter is a complicated process, especially in quantum theory, where the complexity of the ground state appears to rise exponentially with system size.
-The entanglement of quantum many-body systems exhibits different complex structures in different phases.
-It is a natural way to distinguish different quantum phases by detecting different entanglement structures.
-As a method that works directly on the detection of the entanglement structure, disentanglement can provide factual information on the entanglement structure.
-In this work, we follow a radically different approach to identifying quantum phases: we utilize disentanglement to determine the entanglement structures under different phases to distinguish the phases of Ising spin chain systems.
-Here, we propose a reinforcement learning (RL) approach to finding phase transitions based on the performance of the RL-designed disentangling circuit.
-Further, our method uses limited local operations and one qubit measurement, making the quantum circuit scalable and easily extended to large-sized systems.
-We demonstrate the success of this method on the quantum phase transition in the transverse field Ising model (TFIM) and the XXZ model.
-Moreover, we find that the RL agent learns the Kramers-Wannier duality on entanglement structures under the TFIM\@.
-This study sheds light on characterizing quantum phases with the entanglement structures of quantum many-body systems.
+Identifying phases of matter presents considerable challenges, particularly within the domain of quantum theory, where the complexity of ground states appears to increase exponentially with system size.
+Quantum many-body systems exhibit an array of complex entanglement structures spanning distinct phases.
+Although extensive research has explored the relationship between quantum phase transitions and quantum entanglement, establishing a direct, pragmatic connection between them remains a critical challenge.
+In this work, we present a novel and efficient quantum phase transition classifier, utilizing disentanglement with reinforcement learning-optimized variational quantum circuits.
+We demonstrate the effectiveness of this method on quantum phase transitions in the transverse field Ising model (TFIM) and the XXZ model.
+Moreover, we observe the algorithm's ability to learn the Kramers-Wannier duality pertaining to entanglement structures in the TFIM.
+Our approach not only identifies phase transitions based on the performance of the disentangling circuits but also exhibits impressive scalability, facilitating its application in larger and more complex quantum systems.
+This study sheds light on the characterization of quantum phases through the entanglement structures inherent in quantum many-body systems.

-Entanglement is an important quantum mechanical phenomenon where the many-body quantum states cannot be described separately~\cite{PhysRev.47.777}.
-Motivated by the development of quantum resource theory and quantum computation, entanglement has become a fundamental resource in quantum technologies such as quantum teleportation, quantum cryptography, and quantum metrology~\cite{Bouwmeester1997,Furusawa1998,PhysRevA.58.4394,RevModPhys.74.145,PhysRevLett.84.4729}.
-The manipulation of entanglement, especially the destruction of entanglement via general operations, is still under study~\cite{PhysRevA.54.3824,PhysRevA.57.1619}.